5 Examples of Environmental Racism

 1. Flint, MI

-The children of Flint face especially significant challenges, with EducationWeek reporting that one in every five children in the city was eligible for special education in 2019 — a 56% increase from the previous year.
-Research released by epidemiologist and pediatrician Philip Landrigan, determined that lead exposure could be causing brain damage in children.
-Sadly, a generation of children in Flint will now face barriers to their academic progression, and likely their careers as well, which may impact the Flint economy.
+Today, the children of Flint face significant challenges, with EducationWeek reporting that one in every five children in the city was eligible for special education in 2019 — a 56% increase from the previous year.
+Flint also sparked a national conversation about lead exposure and environmental injustice, but the issue is still not fully resolved to this day.

-Cancer Alley” is a nickname given to a stretch of land that runs along the Mississippi River.
-A predominantly Black community, the land is also home to many petrochemical plants and refineries that emit unhealthy pollutants and toxins into the air, water and terrain.
-As a result, residents often experience extraordinarily high rates of cancer and other adverse health outcomes, including birth defects and respiratory illnesses.
+The plants and refineries emit unhealthy pollutants and toxins into the air, local water supply and land.
+As a result, locals are subject to high rates of cancer and other health issues, including birth defects and respiratory illnesses.

-The decision to place the facilities in a town like Cancer Alley was based on economic considerations.
-Corporations place hazardous facilities in low-income neighborhoods and communities of color, namely those along the Mississippi River, because those areas have few industrial regulations and operations would be cheaper.
+The decision to place these types of facilities near underserved and underrepresented communities like Cancer Alley was based on economic considerations.
+Corporations place hazardous facilities in low-income neighborhoods because those areas have fewer industrial regulations and cheaper operations.
+The lack of environmental protections for areas like Cancer Alley contributes to health hazards and reduced economic opportunities for locals.

 4. Pahokee, FL

-Many point to Warren County, NC, a rural and predominantly Black community, as the birthplace of the environmental justice movement.
-The issue started when a toxic waste plant, which was supposed to be placed near a wealthy neighborhood, was later switched to Warren County despite protests.
-The waste plant left soil laced with PCBs, which are toxic chemicals known to cause cancer and other drastic health concerns.
-Overall, the construction of the plant in Warren County shows how urban planners often prioritize the economic benefits of placing environmentally hazardous businesses and sites near underrepresented communities.
+Many people think of Warren County, NC, a predominantly Black community, as the birthplace of the environmental justice movement.
+The correlation started in 1978 when a toxic waste plant was planned for construction near a wealthy neighborhood in Warren County.
+However, the residents protested, and the plant was constructed in a less affluent area in Warren County.
+The chemicals from the plant left soil laced with PCBs, which are toxic chemicals known to cause cancer and other health concerns.

-To learn more about this topic and others, follow Robert F. Smith on LinkedIn.
+To learn more about other important topics, follow Robert F. Smith on LinkedIn.

 Across our Communities